-Now he’s back on the Croisette and in competition with a more down to earth offering.
-Armageddon Time is an autobiographical novella of a film featuring Anthony Hopkins, Jeremy Strong and Anne Hathaway.
-It’s set in Queens, New York in 1980 – the time in which US presidential candidate Ronald Reagan solemnly announced that the US was facing a moral “armageddon”.
+Gray’s latest is an autobiographical novella of a film featuring Anthony Hopkins, Jeremy Strong and Anne Hathaway.
+It’s set in Queens, New York in 1980 – the time in which US presidential candidate Ronald Reagan solemnly announced that the United States was facing a moral “armageddon”.

 Banks Repeta plays Paul, a young Jewish kid who is having a hard time at school.
 He’s in a new grade and finds himself on the wrong side of his unsympathetic teacher.
 But in the process he befriends Johnny (Jaylin Webb), a black kid who shares his class clown ambitions but receives harsher punishments than Paul.
 This evident injustice chips away at Paul’s respect for the school, but also for himself as he finds himself the beneficiary of his teachers and the school’s racism.